cdraugr/YearPercentage/README.md

 ## how to work with

-One common output of program:
+One common output of the program:
 ```
 ========================
           2020